Favour, Benice, and Francis –all siblings – were delighted when the news broke that they would soon stop racing down Edewe River to fetch water.

 Each day Favour and her siblings race down to River Edewe to fetch water, they often cast a side glance at the building housing the Northern Ishan Water Supply Project − awarded in 2005 by former President Olusegun Obasanjo to provide water to Ugboha, Uromi and environs.
 They always hope that one day, it will serve their community.

-The water project was awarded to Chinese construction company, CGC, at the sum of N2.2billion, but the figure was jerked up to N2.4billion in 2009.
+The water project was awarded to Chinese construction company, CGC, at the sum of N2.2billion, but the figure was increased to N2.4billion in 2009.
+The Federal Government under President Muhammadu Buhari has claimed credit for the completion of the water project.
+In reality, however, it remains uncompleted, not serving the host community.

 “The dam is there and we are still rushing down to Edewe River to fetch water,” Favour lamented, disappointingly looking towards the main office of the multi-billion naira water supply project.